CSNG-MFF/website/README.md

 website
 ==========

-This is the source code for what will become my personal website.
+This is the source code for the Jan Antolik's CSNG at Charles University